Products

 After release

 It is difficult to detect the adult wasps after release because they spend most of their life cycle developing within and feeding on the scale insects.
 Microscope examination of scale insects on fruit samples will indicate parasitism levels.
-Regular monitoring by an experienced scout is recommended to check that the aphytis have established.
+Regular monitoring by an experienced scout is recommended to check that the Aphytis have established.

 Cultural practices to aid establishment

-Farm practices that reduce wind, increase humidity and minimise dust in the orchard will aid the establishment of aphytis.
+Farm practices that reduce wind, increase humidity and minimise dust in the orchard will aid the establishment of Aphytis.
 Windbreaks and overhead irrigation are effective means of achieving these conditions.
 Weeds and cover crops between rows also increase humidity within the orchard.
-Some weeds can be useful as a supply of nectar for adult aphytis to feed on.
+Some weeds can be useful as a supply of nectar for adult Aphytis to feed on.

 High populations of ants interfere with parasites and reduce their performance.
 In these situations ants should be controlled by selective spraying or should be excluded from the crop.